nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The difference here compared to the previous format is that you can omit the `ORDER_DESCRIPTION` parameter, but you need to include an `ORDER_ITEM_INDEXES` parameter.

 * This alternative format is aimed at saving you some typing.
-If an order description you want to specify already exists in the [order item table](#221-sections-of-the-ui), you can specify its index instead of typing its entire name out.
+If an order description you want to specify already exists in the [order items table](#221-sections-of-the-ui), you can specify its index instead of typing its entire name out.

 * For example, for an order that involves Chocolate Cake, if `Chocolate Cake` exists in the [order items table](#221-sections-of-the-ui) as shown, instead of typing `o/Chocolate Cake`, you can type `oi/4`.

-* As such, you can interpret the order item table of the GUI as being a shortcut table.
+* As such, you can interpret the order items table of the GUI as being a shortcut table.

 Examples: